- What is Prudential RideLondon?

 The length of closure depends on the location of the road on the event route.
 The organisers want to minimise the disruption to local residents and businesses, and therefore in 2017 we will be working hard to ensure the roads are only closed for as long as is absolutely necessary.

 From around 11:30, once the riders in the mass-participation event have passed over Hampton Court Bridge, roads along the route in parts of Surrey will open in phases to help reduce the impact of road closures on residents and businesses throughout the day.
-Full details of the road closure and reopening prgramme for 2017 will be available here in early July.
+Full details of the road closure and reopening programme for 2017 will be available in early July.

 - Will the road closures have an effect on the wider road network?